worthy11/PP2Project/README.md

 The required Python modules are listed in `requirements.txt`.
 You can install them by running the command `pip install -r requirements.txt`. <br />

-I recommend a custom installation of Qt Creator containing Qt 5.15.2 along with the **MSVC2019 64bit** compiler and running the code from there.
+I recommend getting a custom installation of Qt Creator, containing Qt 5.15.2 along with the **MSVC2019 64bit** compiler, and running the code from there.